 World Animal Day: Know who to call

-Protecting animals is at the heart of Ontario SPCA and Humane Society’s mission.
+Providing care, comfort and compassion for animals is at the heart of Ontario SPCA and Humane Society’s purpose.
 We provide leadership on matters relating to the prevention of cruelty to animals and the promotion of animal well-being.
 Through mission-based programs, including community-based sheltering, animal wellness services, provincial animal transfers, shelter health & wellness, high-volume spay/neuter services, animal rescue, animal advocacy, Indigenous partnership programs and humane education, we are changing the lives of animals.
 But we can’t do it alone and we need your help!

 How can you be a voice for animals?